jeancflanagan/jeancflanagan/_pages/home.md

     period: 2009–2013
     role: 'Research Associate, Project 2061'
     summary: 'I served on the research and development team for multiple federally funded (NSF, IES) grants investigating the effectiveness of research-based, standards-aligned [curriculum materials](http://www.aaas.org/sites/default/files/THSBSummaryBooklet-F.pdf) and [assessments](http://assessment.aaas.org/pages/home).'
-details:
-  - title: National Standards (NGSS)
-    expanded: |+
-      I have expertise in the [Next Generation Science Standards](http://www.nextgenscience.org/) (NGSS) and their parent document, the NRC’s [*A Framework for K-12 Science Education*](http://www.nextgenscience.org/framework-k%E2%80%9312-science-education).
-I was recently selected as a panelist on [Achieve's NGSS EQuIP Peer Review Panel](http://achieve.org/our-initiatives/equip/peer-review-panel).
-  - title: Curriculum Development
-    expanded: |+
-      I focus on developing research-based, standards-aligned materials for elementary and middle school science classrooms.
-I believe high-quality curriculum materials can be educative for both students and teachers.
-  - title: Professional Development & Training
-    expanded: |+
-      I train educators on understanding and implementing the NGSS, using the [EQuIP rubric](http://www.nextgenscience.org/sites/default/files/EQuIP%20Rubric%20for%20Science%20v3.pdf) to identify NGSS-aligned materials, anticipating and probing student ideas, and facilitating student engagement in the science & engineering practices.
-  - title: Assessment
-    expanded: |+
-      I develop high-quality written- and performance-based assessments through careful review, pilot testing, and precise standards alignment.
-  - title: Writing & Editing
-    expanded: |+
-      I [write](/writing/) about science, nature, and education for a variety of audiences, including teachers, students, and the general public.
-As an editor, I specialize in developmental and structural editing and especially enjoy opportunities for close collaboration with writers.
-  - title: Research
-    expanded: |+
-      I’ve served on the research team for multiple federally funded (NSF, IES) science education research studies collecting and analyzing data, including user interviews.
-I also specialize in translating research findings into the design of educational products – I spend a lot of time on Google Scholar.
-  - title: Project Management
-    expanded: |+
-      As an experienced COTR (contracting officer's tech rep), I am often managing multiple collaborative projects.
-I know my way around Basecamp and Slack, and am always looking for ways to streamline processes and foster creativity.
-  - title: Photography & Photo Editing
-    expanded: |+
-      I’ve been a hobbyist photographer for over six years, and find editing in Lightroom just as engaging as shooting.
-I also shoot events for charities like [City Dogs Rescue](http://www.citydogsrescuedc.org/).

 ---

 {% include block/statement.html %}

-{% include block/skills.html %}

 {% include block/organization.html %}